Census count: Data is dollars

 “The data is dollars,” Senger said.

-Funding for different programs, like funding for schools in particular is connected to the data taken from the census.
-Senger said that funding for Head Start programs is connected to census data and because of the data pulled has brought in 156 million dollars for Colorado.
+Funding for different programs such as funding for schools is connected to the data taken.
+Senger said that funding for Head Start programs is connected to census data, saying that information has brought in 156 million dollars for Colorado.

 “The hardest to count age group is children under 5,” he said.

-Some of the reasoning for this is cultural reasons where families may not think of their children as members of the household.
+Some of the reasoning for this is cultural reasons in which families may not think of their children as members of the household.
 Or maybe their children spend part of the time in a different area of the state or country with family members during the year.

-One example he gave was a child who spends 10 months out of the year in Bent County and 2 in a different county within Colorado.
-In that case the child would be counted as a Bent County resident.
-For a child who spends their time 50/50 between two counties, they would be counted as a resident of whatever county they are in on April 1.
+One example he gave was a child who spends 10 months out of the year in Bent County and two in a different county within Colorado.
+In that case you would count the child as a Bent County resident.
+For a child who spends their time 50/50 between two counties, you would count the child as a resident of whatever county they are in on April 1.

-If those 5% are missed Senger said that there could be around 17,000 kids not counted in Colorado come 2020.
-The ramifications of that could be detrimental for those kids and school districts futures.
+If those 5% are missed, Senger said that there could be about 17,000 kids not counted in Colorado come 2020.
+The ramifications of that could be detrimental for those kids and school districts' futures.

-Senger also brought up the issue of low response rates in rural communities like Bent and Crowley County who had low rates in some areas.
-This low response rate can be deter future planning efforts for those areas.
-One example he brought up is funding for roads, like changing a two lane highway into a four lane highway.
+Senger also brought up the issue of low response rates in rural communities such as Bent and Crowley County who had low rates in some areas.
+This low response rate can deter future planning efforts for those areas.
+One example he brought up is funding for roads, such as changing a two-lane highway into a four-lane highway.

-Future funding based off of census data can be highly impactful for the future of the area, but it can also potentially net Colorado another congressional seat.
+Future funding based off of census data can be highly impactful for the future of the area, but it also could potentially net Colorado another congressional seat.

 “We’ve got a lot of population growth in the state.
 So a complete and accurate count is likely to get us another voice in Washington,” he said.

-So whether you fill out the survey online, by mail or by phone the accuracy and completion of the census 2020 survey could be beneficial for the counties and state as a whole.
-More information about the census will be rolled out in presentations like the one in Bent County on Oct.
-2, so to learn more stay tuned for those.
+So whether you fill out the survey online, by mail or by phone, the accuracy and completion of the census 2020 survey could be beneficial for the counties and state as a whole.
+More information about the census will be rolled out in presentations such as the one that was held in Bent County on Oct.
+2.

 jconlan@ljtdmail.com